Boavizta/Energizta/energizta/README.md

 **Warning:** this is still a very early stage project.
 Any feedback or contribution will be highly appreciated.

-energizta.sh is a simple script that focuses on retrieving every information that can be used to guess the power consumption of baremetal servers *with as much precision as possible*
+`energizta.sh` is a simple script that focuses on retrieving every information that can be used to guess the power consumption of baremetal servers *with as much precision as possible*

 It will try and find all power metrics available.
 Some are partial (RAPL), some should be global (DCMI, lm-sensors, PDU…) and some could even be inputed by a user looking at a wattmeter.
 The primary goal is to get all data possible for scientists to work on models.

-This first version has been written in bash4 and does not depend on anything else.
+This first version has been written in Bash4 and does not depend on anything else.
 The goal is to provide a simple script that can be run by anyone on any recent Linux server.

 ## How to install

 ```
+sudo apt-get install jq # That should be removed in final version
 wget https://raw.githubusercontent.com/Boavizta/Energizta/main/energizta/energizta.sh
 chmod +x energizata.sh
 ```